All Episodes

 You just don't arrest men who assault women.

-Play the victim and fight a police.
+Play the victim and try to rescue you.

 So this girl's mad right now because I got attacked by a man and then they're calling me a victim.

-I am a victim of an assault and attempted robbery.
+Yes, I am a victim of an assault and attempted robbery.

 It's really cute.